Merethin/Latte/README.md

 ## Development Status

-Status: "beta", version 0.2.0
+Status: beta, version 0.3.0

-All initially planned features have been implemented, but have not been really tested and/or reviewed.
-Should preferably only be used by developers and/or testers.
+Somewhat reliable, but not fully tested or guaranteed to work.

 ## Overview

-Latte is an all-in-one keybind script for NationStates tag raiding, inspired by the likes of Feather, Railgun and Reliant.
+Latte is an all-in-one keybind script for NationStates R/D, mostly concerned with tagging and detagging, inspired by the likes of Feather, Railgun and Reliant.

-- Single-tap keybinds for most NationStates site actions relevant to tagging
+- Single-tap keybinds for most NationStates site actions relevant to tagging and detagging
 - WA application storage in a "quiver"
 - Latte "plugins" to import WA applications from places like GMail into Latte's quiver
 - Simple keybinds for fast switcher prepping, similar to Reliant
 - Simple keybinds for fast tagging of hit regions, similar to Henson
+- Simple keybinds for fast detagging of hit regions, using Eyebeast and manual selection of snapshots (in progress)

 ## Keybinds